SWOT Analysis: Best Practices, Templates, And Examples

 5. Be Honest and Objective

 Maintain objectivity and honesty when evaluating your organisation's strengths and weaknesses.
 Acknowledge limitations and challenges, even if they are uncomfortable to address.
 A candid assessment provides a realistic foundation for strategic planning and decision-making.
-Avoid sugar-coating weaknesses or downplaying threats, as this can lead to misguided strategies.
+Avoid sugar-coating weaknesses or downplaying threats, which can lead to misguided strategies.

 6. Consider the Competitive Landscape